wamp-proto/wamp-proto/rfc/text/adv_pubsub_subscription_revocation.md

 #### Feature Definition

-Actively and forcefully revoke a previously granted registration from a session.
+Actively and forcefully revoke a previously granted subscription from a session.

 #### Feature Announcement